 On March 5, 2015, a fifth alleged stockholder caused a substantially similar purported stockholder's derivative lawsuit entitled Back v.
 Guthart et al., No. 3:15-CV-01037, to be filed in the United States District Court for the Northern District of California.
 On April 7, 2015, the lawsuit was related to In re Intuitive Surgical Securities Litigation and Berg v.
 Guthart.
 The Company filed a motion to dismiss the complaint on July 10, 2015.
 On August 13, 2015, the parties stipulated to a complete stay of the matter and the court entered an order reflecting the stay on August 17, 2015.
+The Company believes the settlement of the cases described above will make this action moot and will move for dismissal on that basis.
 Based on currently available information, the Company does not believe the resolution of this matter will have a material adverse effect on the Company's business, financial position, or future results of operations.